 Peat-bogs.
 Looking across a peat-bog, it seems to be just like any ‘normal’ meadow, but soaked with water and unusable for any other purpose.
 However, if one takes the time to look carefully, one discovers that a peat-bog is populated by beautiful, as well as rare and delicate, living creatures.

-The Biodiversity of ‘Minor’ Waters.
+The Biodiversity of ‘Minor’ Waterways.
 The water produced by springs, resurgences, peat-bogs, marshes, streams and temporary pools are all ‘small’ water sources, to which we do not give much thought.
-However, it is these ‘minor’ waters that guarantee the constant flow and quality of water to the ‘great’ and more important waters, those which we know how to utilize – if, for nothing else, at least for drinking.
+However, it is these ‘minor’ waterways that guarantee the constant flow and quality of water to the ‘great’ and more important waters, those which we know how to utilize – if, for nothing else, at least for drinking.
 Here, in the center of the Villa Welsperg meadows, there is a small peat-bog, which is partly overgrown with shrubs, and fed by the little Rio Brentella spring.

 The Guane (local nymphs).
 In the traditional folklore of Primiero, there are nymphs – mythical spirits – known here as the Guane.
 They live in water from springs and Alpine streams; they are without doubts the local Naiade nymphs!
 The fact that they are frequently identified with otters brings to mind the ability of the Naiades to transform themselves and move with exceptional agility.